mirecekd/tesla-kecal/README.md

 - **Talk to Home Assistant Assist** through your car's sound system for smart home control (lights, devices, automations)
 - **Talk to Perplexity AI** via car speakers for general knowledge, research, and conversations while driving
+- **Chat with ChatGPT (GPT chat)** directly from your car – use a dedicated chat with ChatGPT for free conversation, brainstorming, or idea generation while driving
 - **Switch between services** seamlessly using voice commands or dashboard controls
 - **Control everything** through Home Assistant dashboard buttons accessible from your car's display or phone

-The system intelligently manages audio routing between your Android device and car's sound system, enabling hands-free voice interaction with both platforms while driving.
+The system intelligently manages audio routing between your Android device and car's sound system, enabling hands-free voice interaction with all platforms while driving.
 Perfect for controlling your smart home before arriving or getting AI assistance during your commute.

 ## 🚗 Primary Use Case: In-Car Voice Control